Item number: 1930s1970s

-In the early part of the 1970s actresses Jayshree T., Bindu, Aruna Irani and Padma Khanna entered into what was Helen's monopoly.
-Another noted feature of this era was the "tribal and banjara" item numbers such as the one in the Dharmendra, Zeenat Aman and Rex Harrison starrer Shalimar.
+In the early part of the 1970s, actresses Jayshree T., Bindu, Aruna Irani and Padma Khanna entered into what was Helen's monopoly.
+Another noted feature of this era was the "tribal and banjara" item numbers such as the one in Shalimar.
 Such songs provided the necessary settings for the lead couple's love to bloom.

 1980s1990s

 Silk Smitha was part of several successful Item dance numbers in the 1980s Indian films.
 Around the 1980s the vamp and the heroine merged into one figure and the lead actress had begun to perform the bolder numbers.
 The craze for "tribal and banjara" item numbers were soon gave way to slick choreography.
 In the late 1990s, with the proliferation of film songs based television shows, film producers had come to realise that an exceptional way to entice audiences into theaters was by spending excessively on the visualization of songs.
 Hence regardless of the theme and plot, an elaborate song and dance routine involving spectacularly lavish sets, costumes, special effects, extras and dancers would invariably be featured in a film.
 It was asserted that this contributed highly to the film's "repeat value".

 Madhuri Dixit is often considered to be the pioneer of the modern trend.
 In the late 1980s, the song "Ek Do Teen" was added to the movie Tezaab as an afterthought, but it transformed Dixit and made her a superstar.
-Her partnership with choreographer Saroj Khan has resulted in numerous hits including the controversial "Choli ke peeche kya hai" and "Dhak Dhak" (Beta).
+Her partnership with choreographer Saroj Khan has resulted in numerous hits including the controversial "Choli Ke Peeche Kya hai" and "Dhak Dhak Karne Laga" (Beta).
 Soon after the release of the film Khal Nayak, there were press reports stating that people were seeing the film again and again but only for the song "Choli Ke Peeche Kya Hai" that featured Dixit.

 Although there have been many songs that fit the descriptions of item numbers in the early and mid-1990s, the term itself was coined when Shilpa Shetty danced for "Main Aai Hoon UP Bihar Lootne" in the movie Shool.
 This is perhaps the first time the media actually referred to Shetty as an "item girl" and the scene as an "item number".
+In 1998 Urmila Matondkar featured in the song "Chamma Chamma" in the 1998 film China Gate.